-- Use the PAGE buttons to select the desired menu. - There are six pages of the menu display.
+- 4. When you have finished setting the functions, press the MEMORY & CONTROL button to turn it off. - 2.
+Use the PAGE buttons to select the desired - There are six pages of the menu display.

 P1 Load (page 78)

 Load data in either the Technics File format or Standard MIDI File format from a disk into this instrument's memory.